Biosecurity: health protection and sanitation strategies for cattle

 - place hutches away from dairy barn exhaust fans

-- house 4-8-month-old dairy calves in groups separately from older heifers
+- house 4- to 8-month-old dairy calves in groups separately from older heifers

 - house yearling and breeding age dairy heifers separately